*Sleepyti.me is paid a commission for products purchased through our links. See our Disclosure for more information.

 In that case, you will require a unit that alleviates pressure points and allows a comfortable night’s rest.
 Go for a bed that is a bit softer, but provides a lot of support.

-A back sleeping position is considered the most suitable position for your body.
+A back sleeping position (see top beds) is considered the most suitable position for your body.
 However, not many people have this sleeping preference.
 You would be surprised how many health benefits this sleeping position carries.
 It keeps your spine, neck, and pelvis naturally aligned, and minimizes pressure points.

 Therefore, a bed that’s too firm can be uncomfortable, while too-soft mattress can leave you stiff in the morning.
 A medium-firm unit might be the best option and will probably please you the most.